 Improvisation is not what it seems

-My piano blues course will help teach you how to improvise and even create your own blues music.
-You have nothing to fear, and as long as you keep an open mind and grasp the concept of what it means to improvise, you will be well on your journey to learning how.
+My piano blues course will show you how to improvise and create your own music.
+Keep an open mind, and you’ll be well on your way.

 Kids are not smarter than you